pawnlord/auto-corplete/README.md

 because I did not need to.
 The similarity scoring feature does both.

 ## problems
-currently, there are 2 problems
+currently, there are 3 problems
 1. The thread does not stop when you want it to
 2. It is only windows compatible, you can't even run it in idle
+3. weird printing order, probably due to threads (definitely due to threads)

 I should probably get on these 2, shouldn't I.